hocuscodus/qed-lang/tour.md

 This code does what you expect.
 The store will first be `[3, 9]`, then `[3, 27]` after `value *= num;` execution.
 By tagging the store elements with `num` and `value`, you can refer to them or mutate them.
 Not all store values need to be tagged though, as we will see.

 The type of variables and constants is inferred based on their initialization value.
+After initialization, a variable or constant type can never change.

 ## Blocks

 Blocks in QED are surrounded with well-known delimiters.
 There are four types of delimiters.
 We will see three of them here.
-The fourth type (angle brackets '<' and '>'), used to define the user interface, will be studied at a later time.
+The fourth block type (angle brackets `<...>`), used to define the user interface, will be studied at a later time.

 The following three blocks of code perform the very same execution: